Welcome to All Saints Church - where small is beautiful!

 We're a friendly, active rural church serving two villages, farms and hamlets.

 We are committed to Church in Community, exploring ways to share the love of Jesus, from barbecues and barn dances, to flower festivals and concerts.

-Church services include monthly Holy Communion (Common Worship), lay-led Morning Praise, and celebration of major Festivals.
+Church services include monthly Holy Communion (Common Worship) and celebration of major Festivals.

 Visitors are always very welcome.